mooinglemur/lemurtracker/readme.md

 ### Sound effects

 * Sound effects are simply created as a short song and exported to a binary format.
-They are meant to be short, as the sound effect is stored in a linear type+register+value+delta format. xfabriek will track two simultaneous sound effects (high and low priority).
+They are meant to be short, as the sound effect is stored in a linear type+register+value+delta format.
+LemurTracker will track two simultaneous sound effects (high and low priority).

 ### Terminology